Aliases for NCF4 Gene

 GeneCards Summary for NCF4 Gene

-NCF4 (Neutrophil Cytosolic Factor 4, 40kDa) is a Protein Coding gene.
-Diseases associated with NCF4 include granulomatous disease, chronic, autosomal recessive, cytochrome b-positive, type iii and chronic granulomatous disease.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein dimerization activity and phosphatidylinositol binding.
+NCF4 (Neutrophil Cytosolic Factor 4) is a Protein Coding gene.
+Diseases associated with NCF4 include Granulomatous Disease, Chronic, Autosomal Recessive, 3 and Chronic Granulomatous Disease.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and phosphatidylinositol-3-phosphate binding.
+An important paralog of this gene is SORBS1.

 Component of the NADPH-oxidase, a multicomponent enzyme system responsible for the oxidative burst in which electrons are transported from NADPH to molecular oxygen, generating reactive oxidant intermediates.
 It may be important for the assembly and/or activation of the NADPH-oxidase complex.